-How correctly using heat and steam improves your bread
+Use heat and steam to improve your bread

-You’ve taken time over your bread dough but when it’s baked, it’s not quite as you hoped.
-In the 4th in Let me share some bread baking tips on heat and steam.
-Follow these and you’ll see an improvement in your bread!
+If you’ve taken time over your bread dough but when it’s baked, it’s not quite as you hoped.
+Let me share some bread baking tips on heat and steam.
+Follow these breadmaking tipsand you’ll see an improvement in your bread!

 Heat